Skip to content

 Type Purpose Examples

-Logic Controls flow If Condition, Delay, Loop
+Logic Controls flow If Statement, Delay, Loop

-Data Transforms data Formatter, Regex, Coalesce
+Data Transforms data Text Formatter, Regex, Coalesce

 Channels